 It is rare to get to an event that stretches your brain, but the One Question conference was such an event.
 “How do we successfully marry technology and humanity?”
 This isn’t an overview of the whole day – that would be a book rather than a blog post – and there is a book (One Edition) from the day which is complete with cartoons by Gaping Void.
 This is a summary of the panel I chaired, the things that were said, and something that wasn’t.

 I started off the panel by realizing quite what a cyborg I have become.
 I was separated from my laptop, and therefore my notes.
 As is the case for many of us today, my computer has become an extension of my brain.
 Without it I am limited to basic functional tasks, like fetching a coffee and gazing at the sky.
-Ok, perhaps it isn’t quite that dramatic, but most of us do depend on technology to get our job done, regardless of which industry you are in.
+Ok, perhaps it isn’t quite that dramatic, but most of us do depend on technology to get our job done, regardless of which industry you are in, as now a days you can do all the work from a computer or even investing tasks like fx trading online for France which is important for business people.
 I’ll come back to “gazing at the sky” but for now, safe to say I was rescued by “the cloud” as my notes had synced to my phone.
 Onwards…

 The Finance, The Healthcare, the Legal and the Automotive Perspective